King County Sheriff's Office: Rank structure

-Law Enforcement Exploring Program
+King County Sheriff Explorers

 The King County Sheriff's Office has a volunteer program for individuals between the ages of 14 and 21 who are interested in investigating a career in the field of law enforcement.
 The program is called the King County Sheriff Explorers and is a local post of the Learning for Life Exploring program.
 The explorer post has a rank structure similar to the Sheriff's Office.
-The explorers attend academies and competitions, ride-along with deputies on patrol, and receive training on a variety of law enforcement topics.
+The explorers attend academies and competitions, ride along with deputies on patrol, and receive training on a variety of law enforcement topics.

 There are four Explorer posts in cities contracted with the King County Sheriff's Office, those being an unincorporated post in Woodinville, as well as city posts in Maple Valley, Burien, and Sammamish.